-Actions - If staff have a concern, they should activate local safeguarding procedures, using existing national and local protocols for multi-agency liaison with police and Local Authority Children's Social Care (MASH).
-Mandatory reporting commenced in October 2015.
-These procedures remain when dealing with concerns regarding the potential for FGM to take place.
-Where a teacher discovers that an act of FGM appears to have been carried out on a girl who is aged under 18, there will be a statutory duty upon that individual to report it to the police.
-Mandatory Reporting Duty - From October 2015, Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) placed a statutory duty upon teachers, along with social workers and healthcare professionals, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
-Those failing to report such cases will face disciplinary sanctions.
-It will be rare for teachers to see visual evidence, and they should not be examining pupils, but the same definition of what is meant by "to discover that an act of FGM appears to have been carried out" is used for all professionals to whom this mandatory reporting duty applies.
-Unless the teacher has a good reason not to, they should still consider and discuss any such case with the DSL and involve MASH as appropriate.
+FGM comprises all procedures involving partial or total removal of the external female genitalia or other injury to the female genital organs.
+It is illegal in the UK and a form of child abuse with long-lasting harmful consequences.
+FGM mandatory reporting duty for teachers Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers, along with regulated health and social care professionals in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
+Those failing to report such cases may face disciplinary sanctions.
+It will be rare for teachers to see visual evidence, and they should not be examining pupils or students, but the same definition of what is meant by "to discover that an act of FGM appears to have been carried out" is used for all professionals to whom this mandatory reporting duty applies.
+Information on when and how to make a report can be found at: Mandatory reporting of female genital mutilation procedural information.
+Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
+Unless the teacher has good reason not to, they should still consider and discuss any such case with the school or college's designated safeguarding lead (or deputy) and involve local authority children's social care as appropriate.
+The duty does not apply in relation to at risk or suspected cases (i.e. where the teacher does not discover that an act of FGM appears to have been carried out, either through disclosure by the victim or visual evidence) or in cases where the woman is 18 or over.
+In these cases, teachers should follow local safeguarding procedures.